jrka/pyradexnest/README.md

 -- mu
 -- Maximum length (pc)
 - A table with 7 columns:
--- Molecule (must all be the same for now, and correspond to the Molecule.dat file) And in fact, this only works for CO for now.
+-- Molecule (must all be the same for now, and correspond to the molecule.dat filename.)
 -- J_upper
 -- J_lower
 -- Observed frequency (GHz)